FirelyTeam/Wind.Tunnel/README.md

 * `--backend` (required): backend in use by target host (`mongo`, `postgres`, `memory`, `sqlite`, or `sqlserver`)
 * `--host` (optional): system under test (eg. `http://localhost`)
 * `--influxdb` (required): InfluxDB intake to sends results to (eg. `http://grafana-locust-firely.westeurope.cloudapp.azure.com:9086`)
 * `--duration` (optional): customise how long to run each test for.
 By default, each test is run for 5mins.
+The format is that of the --run-time option of Locust itself, e.g. like '1h30m'

 ```sh
 # example: run performance tests against localhost:4080